metamorph-inc/openmeta-mms/docs/walkthroughs/walkthroughs.rst

 The Vahana Trade Study conducted by A³ explored the design space of two architecturally different vertical-takeoff-and-landing (VTOL) aircraft.
-We took the open-source MATLAB codes used for the trade study and incorportated them into the OpenMETA tools to show how the tools all for a much more detailed and in-depth look at the trade space.
+We took the open-source MATLAB scripts used for the trade study and incorporated them into the OpenMETA environment where we used the Parametric Exploration Tool (PET) to perform similar analyses of the Vahana model.
+The OpenMETA Vahana project is hosted `here <https://github.com/metamorph-inc/openmeta-vahana>` on GitHub.

+.. note:: The OpenMETA Vahana project is still in progress.